Superset vs Devin (2026): Local Agent Orchestration vs Cloud AI Engineer

 Compare Superset and Devin for AI-powered development.
 See how local parallel agent orchestration differs from a fully remote AI software engineer.

 Devin is a cloud-based AI software engineer that works autonomously in a remote VM.
-Superset is a desktop terminal that orchestrates local coding agents in parallel across Git worktrees.
-They represent opposite ends of the AI development spectrum: Devin offloads work to the cloud, Superset keeps everything local.
+Superset is a local-first desktop workspace that orchestrates coding agents in parallel across Git worktrees.
+They represent opposite ends of the AI development spectrum: Devin offloads work to the cloud, while Superset keeps the repo, review flow, and agent runtime anchored on your machine.

 At a Glance